technicalmillenial/hello-world/README.md

 # hello-world
-learning of repository

 Hello, it is me, the Technical Millenial.
-Technology has made a huge impact on the world around us and I think it's important to learn how to utilize it to the best of our ability.
+Born in the 90's but most of my important young life events happened in the early 00's.